 The grading for each pillar, provides the public and the Fire and Rescue Service with a summary and will promote improvements where necessary.

-They are not intended to advise on specific standards or to be exhaustive lists of how HMI expect Fire and Rescue Service's to perform in these main areas.
+They are not intended to advise on specific standards or exhaustive lists of how HMI expects Fire and Rescue Service's to perform in these main areas.

-The grading criteria considers existing National Operational Guidance and any new standards as they are agreed and adopted when assessing Fire and Rescue Services.
+The grading criteria consider existing National Operational Guidance and any new standards as agreed upon and adopted when assessing Fire and Rescue Services.